 The following are non-exclusive examples of prohibited harassment and offensive behavior.
 Please note that these are not the only examples.
-If you have a question about whether conduct is permissible under this policy, you should discuss it with your supervisor or with the Director of Human Resources.
+If you have a question about whether conduct is permissible under this policy, you should discuss it with your supervisor or with the Chief People Officer.